At the Aalborg Defence and Garrison Museum, the guide is often dad or granddad, who can tell stories from the days where they wore uniforms.

 The museum is named Springeren after its main attraction - the submarine named 'Springeren' (which translates to 'The Jumper' in English).

-The submarine has been docked, and you are more than welcome aboard the large vessel.
-Be the submarine commander for the day and feel the atmosphere from the old submarine.
+The submarine has been docked, and you are more than welcome to board the large vessel.
+Be a submarine commander for the day and feel the atmosphere from the old submarine.
 The museum focuses on interaction and the good story, which is why you can try out the sailing simulator and also see an impressive model of the famous RMS Titanic.

 An experience that will impress the entire family.

-In the largest garrison city of Denmark you find the only museum that exhibits the Danish Total Defence.
+In the largest garrison city of Denmark you find the only museum that exhibits the Danish Totalforsvaret - The Danish Total Defence.
 Furthermore, there are comprehensive exhibitions on the occupation period 1940 – 1945 and on the city of Aalborg as the most important garrison in Denmark through many years.

 In a huge hangar from Second World War you will find cars, planes, motorbikes and tanks, and you are welcome to try sitting in most of the vehicles.